Photo by Tech Daily

 3. Report it to Venmo

-Even if you received a suspicious email and didn’t click, it’s still important to alert Venmo.
+Even if you received a suspicious email and didn’t click, it’s still important to alert Venmo about the phishing scam.
 They can use the information to investigate and possibly prevent future users from being scammed.

 You can forward scam emails to firstname.lastname@example.org for investigation.
 For text messages, screenshot the message and complete the form here.